mit-han-lab/spvnas/README.md

 ### Visualizations

-You can run the following command (on a headless server) to visualize the predictions of SPVNAS / SPVCNN / MinkUNet models:
+After `cd spvnas`, you can run the following command (on a headless server) to visualize the predictions of SPVNAS / SPVCNN / MinkUNet models:

 ```bash
 xvfb-run --server-args="-screen 0 1024x768x24" python visualize.py